jollykyles/weather-application/README.md

 ## Deployment Instructions

-1. **Create Kubernetes Cluster**:
-   - Set up an AWS EKS cluster using Terraform or AWS Management Console.

-2. **Deploy Application**:
-   - Build and push Docker images to a container registry like Docker Hub or AWS ECR.
-   - Apply Kubernetes manifests to deploy pods, services, and other resources.
+1. **Deploy Services with Terraform**:
+   - Run `terraform apply -auto-approve` to spin up all AWS resources.

-3. **Configure Jenkins**:
+2. **Configure Jenkins**:
    - Set up Jenkins with the provided credentials for automated builds.
-   - Create a Jenkinsfile that defines the build, test, and deploy pipeline.

-4. **Expose App via ELB**:
-   - The application is exposed through a **LoadBalancer** service in Kubernetes, enabling external access.
+   - Point Jenkins pipeline to Jenkinsfile.